 Finally, on August 23, 1939, the Soviet Union and Nazi Germany signed the non-aggression pact, known as "Ribbentrop-Molotov Pact", in honor of the Foreign Ministers of both countries.
 Germany could annex Poland, in exchange of withdrawing its support for Japan, Finland and the Baltic States, and also in exchange that the USSR would get back his eastern part of the Polish state, historically Belarusian, Ukrainian and Lithuanian territories, caught up in the Polish-Soviet War of 1919.
 This pact totally surprised the British and French governments, who would later declare war on Germany after the Invasion of Poland on September 1st.
 The USSR, in the other had, was objectively more intelligent in that regard, waiting more than two weeks in order to recover the territories ravaged by Poland.
 This strategy also allowed the USSR to defeat the Japanese in Mongolia, forcing them to sign another non-aggression pact (which would be later decisive when Germany broke the Pact and Invaded the USSR).
 The Non-Agression pact also gave time to the USSR in order to prepare themselves for the future war and the expected Nazi invasion.
 Although the invasion caught them unprepared later on, they recovered and finally defeated fascism.
 It is said that without the time of preparation the pact gave to the USSR, the Nazis would have possibly conquered Moscow, and eventually the entire nation.

-Summarizing, the Non-Aggression pact was mainly caused because the allies consistently ignoring USSR in previous pacts with Germany.
-And most importantly, it was a pact to win more time.
-The USSR was not prepared for war at that time, and even less prepared in two fronts.
+Sumarazing, this is their side of the story and their reasons, condemnable for some, defensible for others; The Non-Aggression pact was mainly caused after the allies consistently ignoring USSR in previous pacts with Germany, but most importantly, it was a pact to win more time.
+The USSR was not prepared for war at that time, and even less prepared in two fronts (Germany and Japan).
+They were alone, and this move had to be done in order to protect the Revolution.
 It also sent a message to the western democracies, who had been ignoring and leaving the USSR alone.

 Sources: Vozpartisana (2016) & Russia Insider (2016)